-The millennial generation includes people born approximately between 1979 and 1997. $^{\rm 17}$
+The millennial generation includes people born approximately between 1979 and 1997.
+17

 A national study by the Federal Highway Administration found that the number of vehicle miles traveled by 16- to 30-year-olds fell in 2009 compared with 1995 and 2001.
 The vehicle miles traveled by young people in 2009 were lower than the miles traveled by other age groups that year.
-However, economic factors, including the recession, may be responsible for some of this decrease.18 In the Dallas-Fort Worth-Arlington MSA, Census data show that the percent of workers aged 18 to 34 who carpooled or drove a car, truck, or van to work remained relatively constant between 1980 and 2013 (ranging from 91.5 percent to 93.1 percent).19
+However, economic factors, including the recession, may be responsible for some of this decrease.
+In the Dallas-Fort Worth-Arlington MSA, Census data show that the percent of workers aged 18 to 34 who carpooled or drove a car, truck, or van to work remained relatively constant between 1980 and 2013 (ranging from 91.5 percent to 93.1 percent).
+In percent 1980 and 2013 (ranging from 91.5 percent to 93.1 percent).

 A 2015 national survey conducted by the Urban Land Institute found that most millennials (46 percent) lived in cities, 24 percent lived in suburbs, and 30 percent lived in rural or small towns.
 Cities were millennials' most commonly preferred location (37 percent) according to the survey, followed by rural or small towns (32 percent), and lastly suburbs (29 percent).
-Fifty-four percent of millennials considered walkability a high priority in choosing a place to live.20 In a 2014 survey by the American Planning Association, millennials ranked metropolitan features including schools, transit, and safe streets as their third-highest consideration when choosing a place to live, below the cost of housing and transportation, and below jobs and business growth.21 These national trends conflict with the high levels of car dependency in the Dallas-Fort Worth-Arlington MSA.
+Fifty-four percent of millennials considered walkability a high priority in choosing a place to live.
+20 In a 2014 survey by the American Planning Association, millennials ranked metropolitan features including schools, transit, and safe streets as their third-highest consideration when choosing a place to live, below the cost of housing and transportation, and below jobs and business growth.
+21 These national trends conflict with the high levels of car dependency in the Dallas-Fort Worth-Arlington MSA.